[Updated 11/2/2012: Includes 2.90 Fenix Firmware updates that address some of major issues I've touched on.]

 Further, the internal temperature sensor updates at a less frequent interval than the external sensor, thus, you don’t tend to see the trending as cleanly.

 In order to depict both items, I decided that the freezer would be best.
 In this case, I have two Fenix units.
 One recording temperature using the Tempe external pod, and the other Fenix was recording internal temperature.
 I stuck the Tempe pod, and the one with the internal recording enabled both into the freezer at the same time, and on top of a spaghetti box so that no unit was touching the bare freezer surface.
-Then I let them do there thing for about 40 minutes to stabilize.
+Then I let them do their thing for about 40 minutes to stabilize.
 Interestingly, the Tempe unit recorded a lower temperature than the non-Tempe unit.

 Now, I had planned to have two cool charts – but what I’m seeing is that if I don’t have a satellite lock, then I don’t actually get any data.
 It’ll start the timer/recording, but not write anything (which explains what I saw on the airplane too).
 That said, the little temperature chart tells the story.